IntelliJ-Localization/pycharm-kr/README.md

 ## How to use translation bundle

+To use the translation bundle in PyCharm:

-Copy build/libs/resources_kr.jar to $PYCHARM_HOME$/lib (where resource_en.jar is located).
+ * Copy build/libs/resources_kr.jar to $PYCHARM_HOME$/lib (where resource_en.jar is located).
-Open or restart PyCharm.
+ * Open or restart PyCharm.

  If your locale is Korean (ko_KR), then PyChar will start with the UI translated to Korean.

 *Note: not all UI strings are yet translated, so some strings may be still in English.*